Yiping-Steven/turtleGripper_core/README.md

 # turtleGripper
-A household robot that is eventually going to pick up socks on the floor for you.
+A mobile manipulator robot designed for household usage.
+It is going to pick up socks on the floor for you, eventually.
-Let's go for it!

 # Dependencies
 0. ROS